Nicholas O'Conor: Head of Mission

 In 1896, O'Conor was made a Privy Counsellor.

-O'Conor died in Constantinople following hemorrhage of the stomach.
-He was the first British Ambassador to die in post in Turkey since Sir Edward Barton, Ambassador of Queen Elizabeth I to Sultan Mehmet III, died in 1598 at the Panagia Apsinthiotissa (now in Cyprus).
+O'Conor died in Constantinople following a hemorrhage of the stomach.
+He was the first British ambassador to die in post in Turkey since Sir Edward Barton, Ambassador of Queen Elizabeth I to Sultan Mehmet III, died in 1598 at the Panagia Apsinthiotissa (now in Cyprus).

 Family

-He was married to Minna Margaret Hope-Scott, daughter of James Robert Hope-Scott, Q.C.
+He was married to Minna Margaret Hope-Scott (1862-1934), daughter of James Robert Hope-Scott, Q.C.
 (1812–1873) and Lady Victoria Hope-Scott (1840–1870).
 They had three daughters:

-His eldest daughter Fearga Victoria Mary O'Conor (b.
+Eldest daughter: Fearga Victoria Mary O'Conor (b.
 1892, d.
-22 Mar 1969) married Rear-Admiral Malcolm Raphael Joseph Constable-Maxwell-Scott, son of Hon.
+22 March 1969), married her half first cousin, Rear-Admiral Malcolm Raphael Joseph Constable-Maxwell-Scott, son of Hon.
 Joseph Constable-Maxwell-Scott and Mary Monica Hope-Scott, on 6 September 1918.
 She died on 22 March 1969.
-They had three children.
+They had three children: